cryptopunksnotdead/legal/README.md

 ## UNDER ATTACK

+> **[GitHub] Repository unavailable due to DMCA takedown.**
+>
+> This repository is currently disabled due to a DMCA takedown notice.
+> We have disabled public access to the repository.
+> The notice has been publicly posted.
+>
+>  o o o
+>
+> **This [GitHub] repository has been disabled.**
+>
+> Access to this repository has been disabled by GitHub Staff
+>  due to a violation of GitHub's terms of service.
+> Contact Support for more information or to request a review of this decision.
+>
+>  o o o
+>
+>  **This [Reddit] community has been banned.**
+>
+> This subreddit was banned due
+> to a violation of Reddit's content policy against harassing content.
+>

-Since Febuary 16th, 2023 the (crypto) punk's not dead org (& repos) are under attack.
+Since Febuary 14th, 2023 the (crypto) punk's not dead org (& repos) are under attack.

 I (Gerald Bauer) am the founder / admin / maintainer of the org and try to document the abuse and absurdity.